cfshi/coronavirus/MREB.app.md

 The interactions between health communication and public behaviour is crucial in controlling COVID-19 and has not yet been evaluated.
 Understanding public attitudes, disease knowledge and behaviour has the potential to improve the control of transmission of COVID-19 and of future outbreaks.
-__CS__:  I don’t think citation is common in an MREB applicaiton, we just describe “in plain language” as suggested.
+__CS__:  I don’t think citation is common in an MREB application, we just describe “in plain language” as suggested.
 __JD__: I don't know if you need a formal citation, but it says "previous research".
 The text "has not yet been evaluated" seems naive.
 Maybe there's a better way to say that?

 # 8.2 Describe concisely and in plain language the specific purpose / research question for the proposed study.